Quetzal-framework/quetzal-EGGS/README.md

 3. simulate coalescence trees for independent genetic markers (backward in time)
 4. record outputs in a SQL database.

-### How does it compare to existing resources?

 It compares to other available simulation resources ( like [SPLATCHE](http://splatche.com/), [simcoal2](http://cmpg.unibe.ch/software/simcoal2/), [egglib](http://mycor.nancy.inra.fr/egglib/index.html), [msprime](http://msprime.readthedocs.io/en/stable/index.html) or [necsim](https://pycoalescence.readthedocs.io/en/release/necsim/necsim_library.html)) by offering original demographic
 (forward in time) models.

-Being built from [Quetzal-CoalTL](https://github.com/Becheler/quetzal), our project true strength lies in the ease with which new demographic assumptions (continental dispersal kernels, oceanic dispersal barriers, niche, density-dependence ...) can be integrated in a new simulator.
+Being built from [Quetzal-CoalTL](https://github.com/Becheler/quetzal), this project true strength lies in the ease with which new demographic assumptions (continental dispersal kernels, oceanic dispersal barriers, niche, density-dependence ...) can be integrated in a new simulator.

-- In the future, there will be (hopefully) several programs with different demographic models.
+- In the future, we expect to grow the list of existing programs with customized demographic models.
-- But right now, it's work in progress, so there are only two model available!
-- You are interested, or need a new model?
-Please contact me!
+- You are interested?
+Think of a new model?
+Want to give some feedback?
+Contact me!
+Please!
-- If you like the idea of the project, star us on GitHub — it keeps me motivated!
+- You think this is a cool project?
+Drop a star on GitHub — it keeps the motivation up!
-- You can read more on the (to-be-updated) website: https://becheler.github.io/pages/quetzal_eggs/home

 | EGG highlight | Simulation snapshot |
 | --------------| --------------------|